jagsgill/Integrations/gateway-metrics-grafana-kubernetes/README.md

 # About
-This repository contains example configuration to send service metrics data from an ephemeral container gateway running on Kubernetes to [InfluxDB](https://www.influxdata.com) and visualize metrics dashboard in [Grafana](https://grafana.com).
+This repository is a sample configuration to send service metrics data from an ephemeral container gateway (running on Kubernetes) to [InfluxDB](https://www.influxdata.com), and visualize the metrics in a [Grafana](https://grafana.com) dashboard.

 # Getting Started
-Before getting started, you must copy CA API Gateway license file to `./gateway/license`.
+Before getting started, you must copy an API Gateway license file to the `./gateway/license` directory.

 This example has been tested using the following versions of Kubernetes:
 * Kubernetes 1.22 on GKE